solana-labs/solana/docs/src/cli/transfer-tokens.md

 ## Receive Tokens

 To receive tokens, you will need an address for others to send tokens to.
-In Solana, an address is the public key of a *keypair*.
+In Solana, an address is the public key of a keypair.
 There are a variety of techniques for generating keypairs.
 The method you choose will depend on how you choose to store keypairs.
-Keypairs are stored in *wallets*.
+Keypairs are stored in wallets.
 Before receiving tokens, you'll need to [choose a wallet](choose-a-wallet.md) and [generate keys](generate-keys.md).
-Once completed, you should have a *public key* for each keypair you generated.
+Once completed, you should have a public key for each keypair you generated.
 The public key is a long string of base58 characters.
-Its length varies from 42 to 43 characters.
+Its length varies from 32 to 44 characters.

 ### Using Solana CLI